ArmynC/ArminC-CS2-Cvars/cvars/cvarlist.md

 snd_steamaudio_hybrid_reverb_transition_time |  | Default: 1<br>Set the transition time (in seconds) between convolution and parametric reverb. snd_steamaudio_invalid_path_length |  | Default: 0<br>Path length of invalid path in inches.
-Set this to .0 to use direct distance as path length. snd_steamaudio_ir_duration | cheat | Default: 2<br>The time delay between a sound being emitted and the last audible reflection in Steam Audio. snd_steamaudio_load_pathing_data | cheat | Default: true<br>If set, baked pathing data is loaded.
-Steam Audio Hammer entities can successfully use pathing in this case. snd_steamaudio_load_reverb_data | cheat | Default: true<br>If set, baked reverb data is loaded.
-Reset it to zero during an format changes of baked data until all data is updated. snd_steamaudio_max_convolution_sources | cheat | Default: 4<br>The maximum number of simultaneous sources that can be modeled by Steam Audio. snd_steamaudio_max_hrtf_normalization_gain_db |  | Default: 6<br>Maximum gain any HRTF could have during volume normalization. snd_steamaudio_max_occlusion_samples | cheat | Default: 64<br>The maximum number of rays that can be traced for volumetric occlusion by Steam Audio. snd_steamaudio_max_probes_pathing |  | Default: 4294967295<br>Maximum number of probes to create when baking paths. snd_steamaudio_max_probes_reverb |  | Default: 4294967295<br>Maximum number of probes to create when baking reverb. snd_steamaudio_normalize_default_hrtf_volume |  | Default: true<br>Normalize volume of default HRTF dataset across all directions.
+Set this to .0 to use direct distance as path length. snd_steamaudio_ir_duration | cheat | Default: 2<br>The time delay between a sound being emitted and the last audible reflection in Steam Audio. snd_steamaudio_load_pathing_data |  | Default: true<br>If set, baked pathing data is loaded.
+Steam Audio Hammer entities can successfully use pathing in this case. snd_steamaudio_load_reverb_data |  | Default: true<br>If set, baked reverb data is loaded.
+Reset it to zero during an format changes of baked data until all data is updated. snd_steamaudio_max_convolution_sources | cheat | Default: 4<br>The maximum number of simultaneous sources that can be modeled by Steam Audio. snd_steamaudio_max_hrtf_normalization_gain_db |  | Default: 6<br>Maximum gain any HRTF could have during volume normalization. snd_steamaudio_max_occlusion_samples | cheat | Default: 64<br>The maximum number of rays that can be traced for volumetric occlusion by Steam Audio. snd_steamaudio_max_probes_customdata |  | Default: 4294967295<br>Maximum number of probes to create when baking custom data. snd_steamaudio_max_probes_pathing |  | Default: 4294967295<br>Maximum number of probes to create when baking paths. snd_steamaudio_max_probes_reverb |  | Default: 4294967295<br>Maximum number of probes to create when baking reverb. snd_steamaudio_normalize_default_hrtf_volume |  | Default: true<br>Normalize volume of default HRTF dataset across all directions.